Madwesh-india/AudioCollector/README.md

 # UTILS
-A repository for dealing with any utilities that deals with AI, ML and deep learning
+A repository for deals with collection of audio data for Audio <-> text or Audio <-> Audio conversion.